Secret Agent (Robin Gibb album): Background

+Writing and production

 The album followed on from How Old Are You? the previous year with Robin's twin brother Maurice again co-writing and playing keyboards.
 Three songs were written by all three Bee Gees, including oldest brother Barry.
 The album is heavily electronic, relying mostly on multi-layered keyboards with bass and drums played on synthesizers.
 Recording took place at Criteria Studios as Barry Gibb was occupying the Bee Gees' own Middle Ear studio at the time, recording his solo debut Now Voyager.

 Robin and Maurice continued the Bee Gees tradition of "making it up" in the recording studio.
 Assistant engineer Richard Achor recalled the years when Robin and Maurice would come in with only ideas for songs.
 Robin wrote lyrics with Maurice, and sometimes they set up drum and synthesizer grooves first, in which a song would work out from that.
 Maurice played synthesizer and keyboard, but played relatively little on the finished tracks in favor of Rob Kilgore's expertise.
 Robin had long been interested in the electronic sound and Maurice was a willing accomplice.
 The concept was to carry on the sound of the big freestyle hit by Shannon, her 1983 song "Let the Music Play", which is why Robin brought in the same producers, Mark Liggett and Chris Barbosa, and musicians Rob Kilgore and Jim Tunnell to work on the album.